vbuirski/missing-number-finder/README.txt

  	Time complexity:
  		The problem is solved in O(n).
 (There can be overflow if n is large).

+ 	Test Class:
+		Built using JUnit and tests the following:

+	 		An empty array

+	 		No missing number - returns -1

+	 		Find missing integer in sorted list

+	 		Find missing integer in unsorted list

+	 		Test for duplicates

+	 		Test for two (or more) missing numbers

 Build:
 The application is built using Maven.
 The build command is as follows:
 	mvn install